Clinical Ethics Service

 - Lauren Smith, MD, BA

-Co-Directors of the Program in Clinical Ethics: Christian J. Vercler, MD, MA & Andrew G. Shuman, MD
+Leaders of the Clinical Ethics Service: Christian J. Vercler, MD, MA & Andrew G. Shuman, MD

 Administrative contact: Amy Lynn – email@example.com 734-615-8377